 #3.
 Spelling mistakes are unforgivable!

-No brand will risk in making a brand impression with spell errors.
+No brand will risk making a brand impression with spell errors.
 Spell and grammar errors are a strong pointer to a scam email.
 Same is the case with grammatical errors.
 The main highlight is, a brand will never make such mistakes.
 So, if you see a spelling error or feel the grammar be odd, report immediately.
 What brand would like to taint their name with unprofessional approach via email which can cause disappointment of customers in them with spelling errors.
 It’s a very high aspect of email itself so unless their motive isn’t to keep their customers satisfied and happy it’s definitely a phish!

 #4.
 Addressed to “Valued Customer”?
 Avoid